andynicholson/MetaImGUI/README.md

 ## Overview

 MetaImGUI provides the structure for building ImGui desktop applications.
 Includes build infrastructure, dependency management, and CI/CD automation.
+Designed for efficient development in AI-assisted editors like Cursor.

 ## Screenshots